github/opensource.guide/_articles/sustaining/leadership.md

 Maybe you want to give commit access to a community member who's made significant contributions.
 Maybe you've gotten into a debate with your community and realized you didn't know how to resolve it.

-Got questions about leadership and governance for open source projects?
-We've got answers.
+If you have questions about leadership and governance for open source projects, we've got answers.

 * TOC
 {:toc}